Laptop vs Chromebook | What is the Difference?

 This article will dispel all your doubts and give you a better understanding of the difference between a Laptop and a Chromebook, their pros and cons, and any other difference that matters.

-These are more advantageous than a conventional desktop PC because of their incredibly lightweight, smaller size, and portable design.
+These are more advantageous than a conventional desktop PC because they are incredibly lightweight, smaller, and portable.

 However, there are some significant differences between a Laptop and a Chromebook, such as: